luminlabsdev/framework/docs/api/controllers/network/client.md

 ### Listen

 Listens for the network controller to be fired by the server, then runs the provided function.
+Note that this can only be run once, it will error if run more than once.

 **Parameters**